Notify URL When Stuff Changes in Xero - Webhooks

 Would it be possible for Xero to push changes made within its system to 3rd party systems.

 For example if I push an Invoice from procision+ within Microsoft CRM 4.0 to Xero.
 If someone then changes one of the invoice lines in Xero, Xero then pushes those changes back out to procision+ via a webservice.

 Rather than polling the Xero API to see when invoice payments have been made, could Xero call a URL to let another application know when an invoice is paid

 Unfortunately when we looked at this in detail, our existing technical architecture would not support webhooks.
-We still want to deliver this, but it can only come after some planned architectural enhancement to the Xero platform.
+We still want to deliver this, but it can only come after some planned architectural enhancements to the Xero platform.

 In the mean time, we have a number of options on how we can make the syncing of data more efficient using existing GET API polling methods – we will update this thread when we have more news to share.

 We are sorry we can’t do better right now, it is not from lack of desire on our part, and we are working in the background to put in place the infrastructure to provide this.

 I work for Hoist.io, which is an integration platform to make dealing with apis much easier.
 With a few previous Xero employees in the team, it’s no surprise that over the last five years we’ve worked with the Xero API extensively, and we've been wanting webhooks just as much as everybody else.

 That’s why we’re excited to announce our Xero Connector.
 Now any developer can subscribe to events from their own Xero accounts, or their users accounts.
 Never poll for new or updated data again!
 We're currently open for early access, if you're interested we'd love to talk to you

 Matthew Schinckel commented